-Nemours Children’s Health is on a continuous quest for innovation.
+Nemours Children’s is on a continuous quest for innovation.
 We’re champions of children — their advocates and their bodyguards.
 That’s why we want to change the way America cares for its children.

-The Nemours Children’s philosophy has always included a commitment to supporting the whole child.
+Nemours philosophy has always included a commitment to supporting the whole child.
 Founder Alfred I. duPont, an avid inventor and supporter of medical research, made sure the hospital provided age-appropriate schooling and activities.
 He also believed in the importance of nature and light in healing, elements incorporated in our hospitals and outpatient clinics to this day.

 Our current president and CEO, Dr. Larry Moss, has kept this legacy alive.
 Dr. Moss is a thought leader in understanding, redefining and transforming children’s health.
 He regularly writes white papers, leads presentations and educates other children’s health care leaders.

 Improving the health and wellness of children today improves the quality of life for generations.
 Our Beyond Medicine platform supports holistic children’s health.
 We seek to deepen our understanding of how social, behavioral and economic factors affect children’s wellness.
 When we understand this link, we can make targeted, impactful changes to our health care system.